 This course is designed to inform and up-skill students who do not have a strong connection Māoritanga and Tikanga, with the purpose of enabling them in connecting with and ministering within the Tikanga Māori environment of the Anglican Church and to enable the pursuit of bicultural mission at a local level.
-The course firstly involves an introduction to basic Te Reo, including fundamentals for Anglican Māori settings and then moves to a closer engagement with Anglican Tikanga partnership, and particularly with questions relating to the pursuit of bicultural mission partnership.
-A week immersed in a predominately Māori Anglican setting is a central feature of this course.
+The course firstly involves an introduction to basic Te Reo, including fundamentals for Anglican Māori settings and then moves to a closer engagement with Anglican Tikanga partnership, and particularly with questions relating to the pursuit of bicultural mission is a central feature of this course.
 The course assumes a certain familiarity with Anglican Church history in Aotearoa.